OlympusDAO/olympus-protocol-metrics-subgraph/README.md

 3. Create the subgraph in the local graph node: `yarn create-local` (after every restart of the graph node stack)
 4. Deploy the subgraph: `yarn deploy-local --version-label 0.1.0`
 5. Access the GraphQL query interface: http://localhost:8000/subgraphs/name/olympus/graphql

+TODO note about reasons for schema design with \*components